 ExoticsCon — Building Better Birds!

-It has been several weeks since we flocked to Portland Oregon for the inclusive ExoticsCon Veterinary Conference for veterinarians and vet techs that are deeply involved with birds, small mammals and reptiles.
-But there is an excitement to learn new things and new thinking that I would like to share over the next several months or so.
+Veterinarians and vet techs who are deeply involved with birds, small mammals and reptiles flocked to Portland, Oregon, in the summer of 2016 for the ExoticsCon Veterinary Conference.
+There is an excitement to learn new things and new thinking that I would like to share.
 The first area that I think is important is that we vets are seeing a large increase in our pet birds with metabolic bone disease.
 Now you say: “But I feed my bird all kinds of great foods.”
 And that has certainly helped our companion birds lead longer lives and is very important.
 But one thing that is sitting out there quietly — and that is literal in this case as well — is metabolic bone disease.
 And what it is and why is that becoming a problem, you ask?

 Metabolic bone disease is a general term for any noninfectious problem of the bone that causes a reduction in bone mass.
 Bone is composed of cells and an extracellular matrix that is firm, which produces the rigidity of bone.
 Extracellular material (ground substance) contains glycosaminoglycans (GAG), fibers and structural glycoproteins.
 But bone is under stressors and those stressors influence the cells and the matrix that they produce.
 Bone is a strong, flexible and semi-rigid supporting tissue.
 It can withstand compression forces, and yet it can bend.
 Bone is not static but ever changing due to these stressors and for our discussion — lack of stressors.
 And in addition to the cells and the matrix with fibers, bone has a very good supply of blood to bring calcium and other nutrients that can be stored — such as calcium for making egg shells in birds.